fcandalija/test1/README.md

 There are 3 steps.
 You are free to change what you want and propose anything you like.

-This test is not about making it work but how you make it work.
+This test is not about making it work but HOW you make it work.

 Fork this repo and start hacking...